 1. Keep track of the exchange rate

-The exchange rate is the amount of money you get when you change your currency to another country’s currency.
-Check the rate before making any changes for large sums of money, especially before your trip and at the beginning of each month.
-Analyze whether the rate benefits you and think twice if it’s worth waiting a couple of days and maybe get a bit more money.
+The exchange rate determines how much money you receive when converting your currency to another country’s currency.
+Before exchanging large sums, especially before your trip and at the beginning of each month, check the current rate.
+Evaluate whether the rate is favourable and consider if waiting a few days could result in a better exchange rate.

 2. Enquiry about banking fees

-Before your trip, try to talk at your bank branch and ask about all related costs associated with transactions overseas.
-Costs can range from minimum fees per transaction, commission rates for the currency conversion and even fees for using cashpoints abroad.
-Before you know it, you could be incurred in a high cost for each transaction, and if you make several per month, you could be paying a large proportion of your monthly budget in bank fees.
-Our advice is to set a budget including the number of transactions that you think you will make per month, include this cost in your monthly budget, and minimize the number of transactions.
+Before your trip, visit your bank to inquire about all costs related to overseas transactions.
+These costs can include minimum fees per transaction, commission rates for currency conversion, and fees for using ATMs abroad.
+Without planning, you could incur significant expenses for each transaction, and multiple transactions per month could take up a large portion of your budget.
+To avoid this, set a budget that includes the anticipated number of monthly transactions, account for these costs in your budget, and aim to minimize the number of transactions.

 3. Withdraw money just when necessary and use your debit card